Prisons in North Korea: Reeducation camps

 The reeducation camps for criminals are run by the Ministry of Social Security.
 There is a fluent passage between common crimes and political crimes, as people who get on the bad side of influential party members are often denounced on false accusations.
 They are then forced into false confessions with brutal torture in detention centers (Lee Soon-ok for example had to kneel down whilst being showered with water at icy temperatures with other prisoners, of whom six did not survive) and are then condemned in a brief show trial to a long-term prison sentence.

 In North Korea, political crimes are greatly varied, from border crossing to any disturbance of the political order, and they are rigorously punished.
 Due to the dire prison conditions with hunger and torture, a large percentage of prisoners do not survive their sentence terms.

 One account of a North Korean refugee recalls being kicked repeatedly in the stomach by her North Korean guard in an attempt to abort her 5-month-old unborn baby.
 After losing consciousness during the beatings, she awoke inside the camp's clinic where her baby was forcibly removed.

 The reeducation camps are large prison building complexes surrounded by high walls.
 The situation of prisoners is quite similar to that in the political prison camps.
 They have to perform slave labour in prison factories and in case they do not meet the work quotas, they are tortured and (at least in Kaechon camp) confined for many days in special prison cells, which are too small for them to stand up or lie full-length in.

-To be distinguished from the internment camps for political prisoners, the reeducation camp prisoners are forced to undergo ideological instruction after work and they are also forced to memorize the speeches of Kim Il-sung and Kim Jong-il and they even have to undergo self-criticism rites.
+To be distinguished from the internment camps for political prisoners, the reeducation camp prisoners are forced to undergo ideological instruction after work and they are also forced to memorize the speeches of Kim Il Sung and Kim Jong Il and they even have to undergo self-criticism rites.
 Many prisoners are guilty of common crimes which are also penalized in other countries e. g. illegal border crossing, stealing food or illegal trading.

 There are around 15 to 25 reeducation camps in North Korea.

+In April 2025 it was reported that a new prison is built in Hwangju County at 38°39′46″N 125°43′28″E. In July 2025 it was reported that Hamhung Prison had undergone dismantlement and construction.
+Construction of new structures in Kyohwaso No. 11 was also documented.
+In addition, construction of a new structure in the form of x-shape was documented in a prison in Songgan County located at 40°48′54″N 126°31′57″E.

 Camps

 Kyo-hwa-so Sunghori was closed in 1991 but was later reopened at a new location on an unknown date.

+In April 2025 it was reported that a new prison is built in Hwangju County at 38°39′46″N 125°43′28″E.